February 3, 2014

 For more information, contact Meredith Miers at firstname.lastname@example.org or call 918-712-9484.

-Fritsche adds that her oil on canvas board mural, which originated as a commission for an independent oilman, took a year and a half to complete.
-It is now looking for a home in a museum or other appropriate location.
+Fritsche’s oil on canvas board mural, which originated as a commission for an independent oilman, is now looking for a home in a museum or other appropriate location.

 Contact Barbara Fritsche, email@example.com, at Fine Art, 1308 Factory Place,Los Angeles CA. 90013.
 View a video at her Barbara Fritsche website.